 WhatsApp is a free social networking app that has become widely popular among people of all ages.
 Not only does it allow users to send text and voice messages, but you can also use it to make video and audio calls as well as share documents, images, and user locations.

 Recently, WhatsApp announced that it's updating its privacy policies starting on Feb.
-8. The company has received major backlash from users.
+8, 2023.
+The company has received major backlash from users.
 Many WhatsApp users have started choosing alternative apps like Telegram and Signal.

-WhatsApp is the preferred mode of mobile phone communication for millions of people worldwide.
+WhatsApp is the preferred mode of mobile phone communication for billions of people worldwide.
 The app allows users to send text messages and photos for free.
 WhatsApp was founded in 2009 by former Yahoo executives Jan Koum and Brian Acton.
 In June 2009, WhatsApp was released with a messaging component.
 The app's active users surged significantly to 250,000.

-In February 2014, Facebook acquired WhatsApp for $19.3 billion.
+Then, in February 2014, Facebook acquired WhatsApp for $19.3 billion.
+Now, it's one of the dozens of companies Facebook (renamed Meta) owns.
 The messaging service was acquired for $4 billion in cash, $12 billion worth of Facebook shares, and $3 billion in restricted stock units to Koum and Acton.

 WhatsApp’s primary feature is end-to-end encryption.
 The messages sent using the mobile app are only visible to the receiver and the sender of the message.
 However, the encryption was opposed by officials in the U.K., the U.S., and Sweden after they were blocked from accessing terror suspects' text messages.

-How WhatsApp makes money
+WhatsApp makes money through multiple avenues.